souenzzo/graal/docs/reference-manual/native-image/LLVMBackend.md

 Native Image includes an alternative backend that uses a [LLVM intermediate representation](https://llvm.org/docs/LangRef.html) and the [LLVM compiler](http://llvm.org/docs/CommandGuide/llc.html) to produce native executables.
 This LLVM backend enables users to [target alternative architectures](#how-to-add-a-target-architecture-to-graalvm-using-llvm-backend) that are not directly supported by GraalVM Native Image.
 However, this approach introduces some performance costs.
-To enable it, pass the `-H:CompilerBackend=llvm` option on the command line.
+To enable it, pass the `-H:CompilerBackend=llvm` option to the `native-image` command.

 The LLVM backend requires GraalVM's LLVM toolchain to be installed (with `gu install llvm-toolchain`).